 Fundamental concepts and applications of descriptive and inferential statistics.
-Includes measures of central tendency and variability, statistical graphs, probability, the normal distribution, hypothesis testing, confidence intervals, and regression analysis.
-Graphing calculator techniques are used throughout the course.
-Prerequisite: MATH 105 with a grade of "C" (2.0) or better or appropriate assessment score or instructor's signature.
+Includes measures of central tendency and variability, statistical graphs, probability, the normal distribution, hypothesis testing, confidence intervals, ANOVA testing and regression analysis.
+Graphing calculator or statistical software techniques are used throughout the course.
+Prerequisites: MATH 105 with a "C" (2.0) or better, appropriate placement score, or instructor signature.